ArsenArsen/KShare/docs/wiki/Basic-usage.md

 ## Crop Editor
 Crop Editor is a window you can use to select the area of the screen to upload.
 It consists of a grey overlay and a re-sizable rectangle.
 The rectangle is resized by holding the mouse buttons.
 When you let go of the button, a new selection will start replacing the old one.
 On the first press the same thing happens.
 Press `Escape` to cancel, and `Return`, or `Enter` to submit.
 Oh.
-And you can draw with right click.
+And you can draw with the bar that appears on the top.